meepzh/parse-server-mailgun-adapter-template/README.md

 ## HTML Emails

-If you provide `verificationBodyHTML` or `passwordResetBodyHTML` the email will be sent out as HTML.
+Require `fs` and provide `verificationBodyHTML` or `passwordResetBodyHTML` as a `string` of `fs` object.
+The email will be sent out as HTML.
 You still need to include the default text as a fallback.

 ## Variables